Q&A

 Prequalification and Bid Forms

 A. Correct – the process is that you would first submit a prequalification application, and once you have received your Project ID and are satisfied with your application, you may submit a bid.
-If you submit your prequalification application by February 2nd, we will review your materials by February 16th to notify you whether your application prequalifies – if it does not, you will be given feedback as to what parts of your application were deficient and given a link to edit your application.
+If you submit your prequalification application by June 27th, we will review your materials by July 11th to notify you whether your application prequalifies – if it does not, you will be given feedback as to what parts of your application were deficient and given a link to edit your application.
+During the third solicitation, developers will also have the opportunity to schedule a meeting with the solicitation administrator to address any questions or concerns with the prequalification application and bid process.
+Please allow up to one week to arrange for a mutually convenient meeting time.

-Can you clarify the February 2nd pre-qualification date?
+Q. Can you clarify the June 27th pre-qualification date?

-A. Bidders may submit new bids and prequalification information until the final deadline; however, bidders who submit prequalification information by February 2nd, will be guaranteed that their applications will be reviewed for deficiencies and that they will be given the opportunity to cure these deficiencies prior to the final bid deadline.
+A. Bidders may submit new bids until the final deadline of July 23rd; however, bidders who submit prequalification information by June 27th, will be guaranteed that their applications will be reviewed for deficiencies by July 11th and that they will be given the opportunity to cure these deficiencies prior to the final bid deadline.
+Bidders who submit their prequalification information closer to the final bid deadline may not have time to cure deficiencies and may not successfully prequalify to bid.
 After the final bid deadline, no changes to bids or prequalification information will be accepted.

 A. The requested contact information, including name and position title, is for the person submitting the form so that we know to whom to direct our correspondence.
 We have added a separate question that asks for the project entity to avoid confusion.